Eurydia/notes-on-clean-programming-language/content/_index.md

 ```

 Each step is computed from `next - initial`.
+If the next element is strictly greater than `end`, it will not be included.
-Therefore, it is possible to generate a list which is in descending order.
+It is possible to generate a list which is in descending order.

 ```
 // Language: Clean